Document assembly mode vs. Q&A mode

 ClauseBase essentially offers two different modes to create legal documents.
 In the document assembly mode(Assemble Document menu), users can either start from scratch or from an existing template, interactively stacking and swapping building blocks, changing data and changing legal terminology to arrive at a new document.
 This mode offers significant power and flexibility, and should therefore only be used by legal experts who are sufficiently aware of the decisions they are taking.

-Business users are typically not interested in tweaking all the details of a legal document.
-Instead, they are focused on creating documents with a minimum of effort, and a minimum of legal mistakes.
-ClauseBase therefore offers a second mode, the Q&A mode, that presents a list of interactive questions to users.
+ClauseBase also offers a second mode, the Q&A mode, that presents a list of interactive questions to users.
 Using the answers given by the users, a document is then interactively built.
-Compared to the freedom and options offered by the document assembly mode, the Q&A mode deliberately constrains its users to a set of predefined questions, so as to minimise the likelihood of errors.
+Compared to the freedom and options offered by the document assembly mode, the Q&A mode deliberately constrains its users to a set of predefined questions, so as to minimise the likelihood of errors and is ideal for non-bespoke contracts that are made in high volume.

 While the Q&A Mode is primarily intended for business users, legal experts can also benefit from this mode.
 Due to the deliberate constraints imposed by the questions & answers, interactive templates built using the Q&A mode can for example also allow junior lawyers (or senior lawyers unfamiliar with a certain legal domain) to quickly create a document in an environment that offers more legal guidance — as well as a minimised likelihood for errors — than the document assembly mode.
 And even for legal experts in a certain domain, the Q&A mode can be beneficial, for example to quickly create a rough version of a certain document.